-“Are you Mitty?
-Is this wish fulfillment for you?”
-Roach recalls asking Stiller about the movie’s tale of a middle-aged dreamer who embarks on a life-changing, globe-trotting adventure that finds him skateboarding down a highway in Iceland and swimming with a shark in the frigid waters of the North Atlantic.
+At a recent Q&A to promote “The Secret Life of Walter Mitty,” Ben Stiller was asked by the moderator, his pal Jay Roach, if the latest movie that he directed and stars in is autobiographical.
+“Are you Mitty — is this wish fulfillment for you?”
+Roach prodded Stiller about the movie’s tale of a middle-aged dreamer who embarks on a life-changing, globe-trotting adventure that finds him skateboarding down a highway in Iceland and swimming with a shark in the frigid waters of the North Atlantic.

-It’s not that the multihyphenate, who’s also a producer on the pic, necessarily identifies with the character, but he understands the draw.
-Mitty wants to be “a better version of himself,” Stiller said on the morning of the pic’s AFI fest premiere.
+It’s not that Stiller, who’s also a producer on the picture, necessarily identifies with the character, but he understands the draw.
+Mitty wants to be “a better version of himself,” Stiller said later.
 “A different version of himself.”

 At 47, Stiller is searching for his own Holy Grail: to be taken more seriously as a director.
 He envisions a future in which he acts less and directs more.
 “I love acting, but what I love is the freedom you have as a director to tell all different kinds of stories,” Stiller says, “where as an actor, to a certain extent you’re just limited to who you are and what you get cast in.
 The process is less vulnerable when you’re directing, because you’re supposedly in control.”